About Majors & Minors

 Your major is your area of specialization.
 Through your major you will develop transferable skills in writing, communication, critical thinking, and analysis, as well as master a body of knowledge.
 CLA offers over 60 majors.
 You may also design your own major or degree.

 Many students begin college undecided about a major.
 Whether you have a few ideas you are considering, are wide open to possibility, or somewhere in between, there are resources to help you choose and confirm your choice of major.

 - Meet with your academic advisor to discuss options for study.
 Or visit CLA Career & Internship Services for resources and information about exploring majors.

-- Also, the Center for Academic Planning & Exploration provides personalized one-to-one coaching to help students develop an Action Plan to aid in your major and career decision-making process.
+- Also, the Center for Academic Planning & Exploration (CAPE) provides personalized one-to-one coaching to help students develop an Action Plan to aid in your major and career decision-making process.

 - Explore the connection between your major and your career goals through the "What Can I Do With a Major In…" resource prepared by the CLA Career Services office.

 Declare a major by meeting with an advisor in the department offering it.
 You must declare your major by the time you complete 60 credits.

 Completing a minor is optional.
 You might choose a minor to complement your major, pursue a second area of interest, or gain skills related to your chosen career.
 Unless otherwise noted, most CLA majors are also offered as minors.
 CLA also offers a number of freestanding minors (minors that do not have corresponding majors).
 Declare a minor by meeting with an advisor in the department offering it.